SudhanvaMG/my-notes/README.md

 #npm
 #mongodb

-3#download the files ,extract it
+#download the files ,extract it
 #run your mongodb
 #go to the project folder
 #open terminal